ntjrensen/lta-hhs-fairnessawareness/docs/TUTORIAL.md

 It also contains the following **folders** (alphabetically):

 - `_advanced-report` and `_basic-report` with the reports created during
-  automatic rendering in two variants
+  automatic rendering in two variants (you will create these when you render your reports)
 - `_examples` with two examples of an `_advanced-report` and
   `_basic-report` report for your reference
 - `_extensions` with Quarto extensions for pandoc
-- `_freeze` with elements that are unchanged and reused while rendering
+- `_freeze` with elements that are unchanged and reused while rendering (you will create these when you render your reports)
 - `_output` with reports by faculty and study programmes.
 The model fit results are stored here to speed up the rendering process.
+(You will create these when you render your reports.)
 - `bibliograhy` with references
 - `brand` with the corporate identity files (logos, colors, fonts, layout in scss, colors)